arjunkr403/VisageFind_AI_Powered_Image_Search/README.md

 - How to generate embeddings for query images
 - Mapping FAISS results back to database image records
 - Building a complete semantic image search workflow

 ---

+## 📅 C++ Image Preprocessing Optimization — 12 Dec 2025

+### ✔️ Completed

+- Set up a C++ preprocessing module using:
+  - OpenCV for fast, optimized image operations
+  - pybind11 for creating Python bindings
+- Implemented high-performance preprocessing steps:
+  - Image resizing to 224×224 (CLIP standard)
+  - Denoising (fastNlMeansDenoisingColored)
+  - Sharpening (Gaussian + weighted enhancement)
+  - BGR → RGB conversion for CLIP compatibility
+- Created cpp/preprocess.cpp implementing the preprocessing pipeline
+- Compiled the module into a Python-importable .so file using CMake
+- Successfully built the shared library using:
+  - cmake ..
+  - make -j4
+- Integrated C++ preprocessing into Python backend:
+  - Added module into app/ml/
+  - Updated gen_img_embedding() to use fast preprocessing
+  - Converted NumPy → PIL → CLIP embedding
+- Fixed CLIP model usage (using model.encode() which works for both images and text in sentence-transformers)

+### 📘 What I Learned

+- How Python loads C++ modules compiled via pybind11
+- How OpenCV C++ provides much faster preprocessing than Python
+- Correct CLIP usage in sentence-transformers:
+  - model.encode() supports images + text
+  - encode_image() does NOT exist in this variant
+- How preprocessing stabilizes CLIP embeddings and improves search quality
+- How to structure a mixed C++ + Python production pipeline
+- How to debug import paths for compiled .so modules

+---